 The two-day workshop Experimental Food Design for Sustainable Futures experiments with food as bio-design material and an accessible starting point from which to explore values, concerns, and imaginaries associated with food-tech futures and climate resilience.
 Participants share food boundary objects, engage in foraging walks, work with diverse food design props, co-designed scenarios and propose diverse imaginative approaches for how to nurture transformations towards sustainable futures.
+The workshop was organised by the Feeding Food Futures (FFF) collective and collaborators and took place in July 2020, at the Designing Interactive Systems (DIS) conference.

 The workshop enables interdisciplinary exchange among food-oriented researchers, designers, and practitioners interested in working towards eco-socially sustainable food systems, following the aim to support long-term collaborations and gather participants into a globally distributed network for sustainable food transitions.
 By nurturing a relational food network, the workshop authors want to cultivate a critical human-food interaction scholarship and ensure that co-creative outcomes of this interdisciplinary work are disseminated to wider public.